MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-dataset-dataflow-endorsement-overview.md

 Power BI provides two ways you can increase the visibility of your valuable, high-quality datasets and dataflows: **[promotion](#promotion)** and **[certification](#certification)**.
 Promoting and certifying datasets and dataflows is called *endorsement*.

 Power BI report creators often have many different datasets and dataflows to choose from.
-With endorsement, enterprises can help guide them to the datasets and dataflows that are reliable, trust-worthy, and authoritative.
+Endorsement helps enterprises guide them to the datasets and dataflows that are reliable, trust-worthy, and authoritative.

 Endorsed datasets and dataflows are clearly labeled in many places in Power BI, making it easy for report creators to find them when they are looking for reliable data, and for administrators and report creators to track how they are being used throughout the organization.